 The published standards for balanced cabling test equipment include;

 Approved test equipment adaptors/heads and test cables shall be used for all tests.
-Permanent Link Adaptors used for permanent link or link testing as approved by the tester vendor or the cable vendor.
+Permanent Link Adaptors used for permanent link or link testing shall be those approved by the tester vendor or the warranty cable vendor.

 - Permanent Link Adaptors shall be used for link or permanent link testing.